Back to top

 Cellist Johannes Gray won second prize in the XXIV International Johann Sebastian Bach Competition 2024 in Leipzig, Germany.
 He also received the GENUIN Special Prize for CD production.
 Gray studied with Hans Jensen and Gilda Barston while enrolled in the Academy.
 Though currently based in Paris, cellist Johannes Gray started his musical career in Chicago and has become an award-winning instrumentalist.
 His solo engagements have taken him across four continents, including performances at the Berlin Philharmonie, the festivals of Ravinia and Verbier, Lincoln Center, SuperCello (Beijing), and the Cello Biënnale Amsterdam.
 Johannes is passionate about performing contemporary works and plans to showcase a collection of new Parisian compositions along with Poulenc’s cello sonata on his proposed album with Cedille. https://www.cedillerecords.org/emerging-artist-spotlight-johannes-gray/

 Violinist Julian Rhee received a 2024 Avery Fisher Career Grant, which recognizes instrumentalists and chamber ensembles with a $25,000 cash prize.
 Rhee studied with Hye-Sun Lee and Almita Vamos at the Music Institute of Chicago Academy and received his bachelor’s degree and master’s degree as teaching assistant of Miriam Fried at the New England Conservatory.
-Rhee came to international prominence following his prize-winning performances at the 2024 Queen Elisabeth International Violin Competition and Silver Medal finish at The 11th Quadrennial International Violin Competition of Indianapolis.
+Rhee came to international prominence following his prize-winning performances at the 2024 Queen Elisabeth International Violin Competition and Silver Medal finish at the 11th Quadrennial International Violin Competition of Indianapolis.
 Rhee joins accomplished Academy alumni Benjamin Beilman, Matthew Lipman, and the Calidore String Quartet (with the Academy’s Ryan Meehan), as Avery Fisher Career Grant recipients. https://www.julianrhee.com/full-bio-2

 Academy alumna cellist Luka Coetzee, former student of Horacio Contreras, won the Paulo International Cello Competition in 2023.
 In July 2024, she performed her 1st prize-winning performance of Penderecki’s Cello Concerto No. 2, with Conductor Rumon Gamba and the Helsinki Philharmonic Orchestra.
 Luka received numerous awards including First Prize in 2023 at the eminent 7th International Paulo Cello Competition.
 In November 2022, she was recognized as the First Prize Winner at the Pablo Casals International Award, and in September, she received the Frans Helmerson Promotional Award at the Kronberg Academy, as well as First Prize in the 2022 Johansen International Competition in Washington, DC, garnering further attention for her exciting introduction as an international soloist. https://youtu.be/h-shH2WKzJ4?si=fZmNWiy7Ku92pcWS